Editor's Note — May 11, 2026

 For executives, digital leaders, and compliance teams, several themes are worth keeping in view:

 This is a journey.
-Compliance dates are in 2026 and 2027, but accessibility needs ongoing resourcing, planning, and governance.
+Compliance dates are now in 2027 and 2028 (extended by HHS in May 2026), but accessibility needs ongoing resourcing, planning, and governance.

 Patients come first.
 Accessible digital experiences are part of equitable care and patient trust, not just a legal checkbox.